andysalerno/andysalerno_src/content/posts/toygrep_2.md

 That's right: copying.
 Which is what we were trying to avoid with this whole "splitting" charade anyway.

 If it hasn't clicked, when you grow a vector (which is guaranteed to be a contiguous range of memory), it may require *reallocating* that vector elsewhere in memory to maintain the "contiguous range" guarantee.
-I.e., I add fifty more bytes to my vec, but I can't allocate fifty more bytes in a row without bumping into some other tenant.
+Imagine I add fifty more bytes to my vec, but I can't allocate fifty more bytes in a row without bumping into some other tenant.
 So we need to pick up shop and copy ourself somewhere with room.

+In short, it's probably faster to re-use memory in a buffer you already have (which may involve copying), than to grow the buffer, which incurs the cost of allocating more memory and perhaps even *reallocating* and copying.

 #### } Quick aside over

-Let's benchmark the two approaches and see what the data says.
+Let's see what the benchmark says about our `AsyncLineBuffer` when compared to the "stupidest thing that works" implementation from Part 1.

 ### Benchmarking AsyncLineBuffer

 #### Historical results from Part 1

-"Hello world" Toygrep from Part 1 results:
+To refresh your memory, "stupid" Toygrep from Part 1 results, which read the entire file into memory:

 |                                       | Query w/ few matches | Query w/ many matches |
 |---------------------------------------|-------------|--------------|